-The Publishing Assistant Apprenticeship is a ground-breaking new apprenticeship standard provided to young people that is catered specifically to the publishing industry.
+The Publishing Apprenticeship is a ground-breaking new apprenticeship standard that is catered specifically to the publishing industry.
 LDN Apprenticeships are the first and only training provider to offer the Publishing Apprenticeship Standard.

-Thanks to the broad nature of the apprenticeship, it is suitable for publishers of all sizes and most entry-level roles – from editorial to marketing, artworking and production.
-LDN Apprenticeships work with employers to make sure the apprentice can excel in their roles, whilst receiving a top-quality grounding in the industry.
+Thanks to the broad nature of the apprenticeship, it is suitable for publishers of all sizes and most early career roles – from editorial to marketing, artworking and production.
+LDN Apprenticeships work with employers to make sure apprentices can excel in their roles, whilst receiving a top-quality grounding in the industry.

 Below are some frequently asked questions for both employers thinking of hiring a Publishing Apprentice and candidates thinking of becoming a Publishing Apprentice.